PR0Gorib/SkidBot-BDFD/README.md

 ---

 ## ⚠️ Disclaimer
 This bot contains **18+ content**.
 Use only in NSFW-allowed servers and by users 18+.
-If you're not familiar with APIs, do not mess with the code — it may break the bot or leak sensitive data.
+If you're not familiar with APIs, do not mess with the code — *it may break the bot or leak sensitive data.*

 ---

 ## 📝 Note
-I started this project in 2022, but it was never fully finished, so it contains some community-made commands from that time.

-In 2025, I returned to the project, made improvements, fixed many issues, and added a new NSFW system.
-Since I didn’t have time to fully complete it, I'm now making it available for anyone to use for free
+This was my first Discord bot that i made back in 2022.
+Since I didn’t know much back then, I used some community-made commands.
+Later, I made some changes, fixes, improved overall NSFW features and added new NSFW stuff.
+As I never had the time to fully complete it, I’m now sharing it for free for anyone to use.

-If anyone from the BDFD community recognizes their code in this project, please reach out — I’ll be happy to give you proper credit.
+If anyone from the BDFD community recognizes their code in this project, please contact me for proper credit.
+This project will **not receive future updates** and will remain as it is, but if you have any questions or need help, feel free to reach out — *I’ll be happy to assist.*

 ---